neilpate/rustybits/vscode_setup.md

 - **`flashingConfig`**: Controls how the program is loaded onto the microcontroller
 - **`programBinary`**: Path to the compiled ELF file to debug
 - **`preLaunchTask`**: Task to run before debugging (builds the project)

+#### Binary Naming Convention:
+All examples in this project use **`main`** as the standardized binary name.
+This is configured in each example's `Cargo.toml` file with `name = "main"`, which produces a compiled binary at `target/thumbv7em-none-eabihf/debug/main`.
+This standardization simplifies the VS Code configuration and makes it consistent across all examples.

 ### VS Code Settings (`.vscode/settings.json`) - Optional